uqmars/constitution/Constitution.md

 # Constitution of UQ Mechatronics and Robotics Society

-The constitution is enacted on this 9th day of March in the year 2023.
+The constitution is enacted on this 12th day of October in the year 2023.

 ---